practicalwriter/owncloud_quickstart/index.md

 - [ownClouders Community YouTube channel](https://www.youtube.com/channel/UCA8Ehsdu3KaxSz5KOcCgHbw)
 - [ownCloud Planet for news and developer blogs](https://owncloud.org/news/)

-## Installing and Configuring ownCloud Server Free Community-Supported Version
+## Installing and Configuring ownCloud Server

 This is a brief guide to installing ownCloud on a fresh installation of Ubuntu 18.04, the officially recommended environment for running ownCloud.
 For alternative installation options, please refer to the [ownCloud Documentation](https://doc.owncloud.com/server/10.6/admin_manual/installation/index.html).